LocoVoco/LocoVoco-Web/blog/feature-meetup-profile-06072021.md

 What is the problem that we are trying to solve for the user, is it:

-* For people to make a new best friend to cure loneliness.
+* For people to make new friends.
-* For people to make acquaintances, many friends to help fix loneliness know people in the area.
+* For people to make acquaintances, many friends.
 * For people to get out and socialize more by meeting up with people, the pandemic plays a large part in this.

 The above may depend on the following: